OLGON92/TinyShelf/README.md

 * _Anytime you make a change to any of the models, you will have to enter this command "dotnet ef migrations add [ChangeInMigration]"_

 ## Known Bugs
 * _Currently still working on applying our model into the splash page by doing partial rendering.
-Also still working on linking our view/models. <strike>I also ran out ofCocaCola. (please sponsor me!!)</strike> (Offically off the juice but having a tough time - Remy)_
+Also still working on linking our view/models. <strike>I also ran out ofCocaCola. (please sponsor me!!)</strike> (<strike>Offically off the juice but having a tough time - Remy</strike> im on the cola again.. - Remy)_
 * _If I missed something, or a bug is found send me an email to_ [insert email here]

 ## License